In the ‘City Beautiful’: Chandigarh

 Rock Garden of Chandigarh

-Following the partition of India and with that also the partition of Punjab, the Indian part of Punjab required a new capital.
-The existing settlements were found to be inadequately equipped to be made a capital and hence the decision was taken to set up a totally new planned city.
-Subsequently, Jawaharlal Nehru, the first prime minister of India commissioned Chandigarh and Le Corbusier set up plans for several buildings and projects in the city.
-However, Corbusier was not the first man to have worked on the Chandigarh urban project.
+Following the partition of India and the division of Punjab, the Indian part of Punjab needed a new capital.
+The existing settlements were found to be inadequate to serve as a capital, so the decision was made to create a completely new planned city.
+Subsequently, Jawaharlal Nehru, the first Prime Minister of India, commissioned Chandigarh, and Le Corbusier designed several buildings and projects in the city.
+However, Corbusier was not the first person to work on the Chandigarh urban project.
 Before him, American architect-planner Albert Mayer and Polish architect Matthew Nowicki worked on it.
-Corbusier was called up following Nowicki’s death in 1950.
-In 1966, when Haryana was created as a Hindi-speaking state out of Punjab, Chandigarh, owing to its location on the border, served as the capital of both states.
-In 2007, Chandigarh became the first Indian city to have banned smoking in public places.
+Corbusier was called in after Nowicki’s death in 1950.
+In 1966, when Haryana was created as a Hindi-speaking state from Punjab, Chandigarh, due to its location on the border, served as the capital of both states.
+In 2007, Chandigarh became the first Indian city to ban smoking in public places.

 Geography

 The city of Chandigarh is located near the foothills of the Shivalik range of the Himalayas in northwest India.
-Chandigarh shares its borders with Haryana in the east and Punjab in the north, west and south.
-Himachal Pradesh is not far from the city either.
-Mohali, Patiala, Roop Nagar districts of Punjab and Panchkula and Ambala districts of Haryana surround the city.
+Chandigarh shares its borders with Haryana in the east and Punjab in the north, west, and south.
+Himachal Pradesh is also close to the city.
+Mohali, Patiala, and Roop Nagar districts of Punjab, and Panchkula and Ambala districts of Haryana, surround the city.

 Climate

-Chandigarh experiences sub-tropical continental climate marked by winter, and monsoon with great variation in temperature.
+Chandigarh experiences a sub-tropical continental climate, marked by winter, monsoon, and summer, with significant variation in temperature.

-Winter, which extends from November to Mid-February, can witness frost in Chandigarh.
-Average winter temperature in Chandigarh can vary between 15 degree Celsius maximum and -2 degree Celsius minimum.
-Winter can also see rainfall from the west accompanied by hail-storms.
+• Winter: Winter, which extends from November to mid-February, can witness frost in Chandigarh.
+The average winter temperature in Chandigarh ranges from a maximum of 15°C to a minimum of -2°C. Winter can also bring rainfall from the west, accompanied by hailstorms.

-Spring extends from mid-February to mid-March.
-Temperature during this time can vary between 25 and 18 degree Celsius.
+• Spring: Spring extends from mid-February to mid-March.
+Temperatures during this period vary between 25°C and 18°C.

-Autumn (from Mid-March to April) can see the temperature rising to a high of 36 degree Celsius.
-Minimum temperature can be around 13 °C.
+• Autumn: Autumn (from mid-March to April) can see temperatures rise to a high of 36°C, with the minimum temperature around 13°C.

-From mid-June to mid-September, receives moderate to heavy rainfall and sometimes very heavy rainfall.
+• Monsoon: From mid-June to mid-September, Chandigarh receives moderate to heavy rainfall, sometimes very heavy.

 Flora and fauna

-Deer, Sambar, Barking Deer are found in the forested parts of the city.
-Among the avifauna, woodpeckers, peacocks, parrots, ducks, geese as well as migratory birds from distant places are spotted here.
+Deer, sambar, and barking deer are found in the forested parts of the city.
+Among the avifauna, woodpeckers, peacocks, parrots, ducks, geese, and migratory birds from distant places are spotted here.
 Sukhna Lake in Chandigarh hosts several bird species.

 Attractions